 Provide customers the option to maintain the current pricing, if they pay upfront.
 Set timelines and payment limits.
 This will keep the client’s costs at the current level, but you will get payments sooner.

-For example, if your company introduces upgraded software service at a higher price, you can set a time period to use it at the current price, paid upfront.
+For example, if your company introduces an upgraded software service at a higher price, you can set a time period to use it at the current price, paid upfront.
 However, keep in mind that maintaining the current pricing will hurt your profitability in the long run.

 Focus on the Positive